 8. Whakarewarewa Forest - The Redwoods

-If cycling is a passion of yours - then you must have heard of 'The Redwoods'; Whakarewarewa Forest which is famous for its mountain biking tracks as well as it's massive trees.
+If cycling is a passion of yours - then you must have heard of 'The Redwoods' in Whakarewarewa Forest which is famous for its mountain biking tracks as well as it's massive trees.
 There are also many hiking trails and even wineries that can offer great cycling tours – just ask the girls at reception.

 9. Rotorua Night Market